Hteasdell44/sequelize-ecom-backend/README.md

 ## Usage

 This project is not deployed live online.
+Click [here](https://drive.google.com/file/d/1a9FJIGl25rdizX-0gWdwv8_QxtHWu7x_/view) to see a video walkthrough of the program functionality.

 ## License